Gail Porter: Alopecia

 In 2005 Porter developed alopecia totalis, losing her hair.
 She decided not to wear a hat or wig in order to raise awareness of the condition.
 She became ambassador for the Little Princess Trust, a charity which provides wigs to children with hair loss.
 On Richard & Judy on 15 February 2006 she showed her hair, eyebrows and eyelashes were beginning to grow back.
 On 12 April 2006 she said "It is possible that I'm going to get my hair back."
 By May 2010 hair had grown on three-quarters of her scalp.
 By the end of the year, her hair had started falling out again.

-Porter's alopecia totalis was the subject of the BBC ONE Life series documentary Gail Porter Laid Bare on 31 May 2006.
+Porter's condition was the subject of the BBC ONE Life series documentary Gail Porter Laid Bare on 31 May 2006.
 Her autobiography, Laid Bare: My Story of Love, Fame and Survival, was published in September 2007.

 Other activities

-She is a vice-president of The Children's Trust, a UK charity for children with brain injuries.
+Gail Porter takes part in a number of charitable causes.
+She is a vice-president of The Children's Trust, a UK charity for children with brain injuries, and is an ambassador for Together Co, a loneliness charity in Brighton and Hove.

 Porter tried stand-up comedy and appeared at the Comedy Store on 23 November 2009 in the Laughing Point event to help the youth homelessness charity, Centrepoint.
+Her autobiographical standup show Hung Drawn and Portered at the Edinburgh Fringe Festival mixed laughter and her personal hardships.

 Personal life

 Porter married Toploader guitarist Dan Hipgrave in August 2001 and gave birth to their daughter Honey on 3 September 2002.
 She said in February 2005 that they had separated eight months earlier.
-Before they met, Porter was in a relationship with Keith Flint, vocalist from The Prodigy.
+Before they met, Porter was in a relationship with Keith Flint, the vocalist from The Prodigy.

-Porter has been diagnosed with bipolar disorder, and says she has insomnia.
+Porter has been diagnosed with bipolar disorder and borderline personality disorder.

 She is a black belt in karate.

 On 8 September 2011, Porter told BBC Radio 5 Live's presenter Phil Williams that she had been detained under the Mental Health Act of 2007 for 17 days of treatment against her will.
-She stated the signature on the documents to have her involuntarily committed to psychiatric treatment was that of her boyfriend, after texting him to say she felt suicidal.
+She stated that the signature on the documents to have her involuntarily committed to psychiatric treatment was that of her then-boyfriend, after texting him to say she felt suicidal.
 She said she had been "very frail, so who knows".
 She said she felt no benefit from the stay.
-She praised the staff but said the resources and facilities were under-funded.
+She praised the staff but said the resources and the facilities were under-funded.